 Good-4 (G4 or G-4)

-Summary: The coin is heavily worn overall.
+Summary: The coin is heavily worn over the entire surface.
 The devices, lettering, legends, and date are readable but may have some faintness in a few areas.
-All major features are visible in at least outline form and the rim is almost complete but may be incomplete in a few spots.
+All major features are visible in at least outline form, and the rim is almost complete but may be incomplete in a few spots.